vuamitom/tornado-smtpclient/README.md

 tornado-smtpclient
 ===================

-Non-blocking smtp client to work with tornado 4.0 and above
+Non-blocking smtp client to work with tornado web framework 4.0 and above

 This library is a port of Python smtplib to tornado non-blocking IOstream implementation.

 ( The below example was taken and modified from Python docs' example )

 ```python
 #!/usr/bin/env python3